ZhixinShen03/cse15l-lab-reports/lab report 1.md

      ![Image](13.png)

+     when cat command with no arguments is run, directory is root.

+     cat command only read the parameters that in the file.

+     it is not error.

-  2. an exmaple of using the command with a path to a directory as an argument.
+  3. an exmaple of using the command with a path to a directory as an argument.

      ![Image](14.png)

+     when cat command with a path to a directory as an argument, directory is lecture1.

+     cat command can not read the directory.

+     it is not error.

-  3. an example of using the command with a path to a file as an argument.
+  5. an example of using the command with a path to a file as an argument.

      ![Image](15.png)

+     when cat command with a path to a file as an argument, directory is lecture1.

+     cat command read the parameters that in the file and output.

+     it is not error